swetadash0610/bitBucker/README.md

 # project-bitBucker

 ## About bitBucker: ##
-The project aims at tracking personal finance of our users by our services , through the combination of web and applications we ensure that the money earnt is scrutinised before overspending.
+The project aims at tracking personal finance of our users by our services , through the combination of web and applications we ensure that the money earnt is scrutinised before overspending.It would be very helpful for people who have trouble managing finance.

 ### How can you contribute:
 ------------